-The trouble is that getting your cat to eat a nutritionally balanced vegan diet is only half the job.
-And, worse yet, it is the (comparatively) fun and easy part.
+But transitioning your cat to a nutritionally balanced vegan diet is only half the job.
+And, unfortunately, it is the (comparatively) fun and easy part.
 Because once your cat has become vegan, there is a second, less savory half of the job that must be performed.
 Are you ready?
 You’ve got to have your vet obtain samples of your cat’s urine for pH testing.
 I wish I was making this up, but it’s true.

 So for both karmic and financial reasons, it makes sense to do everything possible to ensure that these stones won’t form.
 The most reliable way to prevent struvite stones is to conduct urine tests.
 You must do a urine test two weeks after changing your cat’s diet.
 About 15 to 20 percent of vegan cats will develop FLUTD if they do not undergo proper urine tests.

 Your cat’s urine test will reveal several important pieces of information.
-If the urine is found to contain bacteria, you’ll have a clear indication of a bladder infection requiring veterinary treatment.
+If the test reveals bacteria, you’ll have a clear indication of a bladder infection requiring veterinary treatment.
 Likewise, the urine may contain crystals, which—if not treated—could lead to a bladder infection.
 And even if the urine contains no bacteria or crystals, an improper pH signals danger ahead.

-If the urine is too alkaline (if the pH is above 6.5), acidifiers can be added to the diet.
-These acidifiers include methionine, vitamin C, and sodium bisulfate, and are discussed at length in Gillen’s books.
+If the urine is too alkaline (if the pH is above 6.5), consider adding acidifiers to the diet.
+These acidifiers include methionine, vitamin C, and sodium bisulfate.
+They’re all discussed at length in Gillen’s books.
 Be sure to consult your vet before using a methionine supplement, since these can produce gastrointestinal problems or anemia.
 If you’re preparing cat food from scratch, rather than purchase an acidifier you might switch to a cat food recipe that contains naturally acidifying foods like asparagus, peas, brown rice, or oats.

 Note that you should only resort to acidifiers or acidifying recipes if urine tests indicate a necessity to do so.
 You want your cat’s urine pH between 6.0 and 6.5.
-Unwarranted use of acidifiers can cause health problems— ironically enough, those wretched urinary tract stones again—in this case composed of calcium oxalate rather than struvite.
+Unwarranted use of acidifiers can cause health problems.
+Ironically enough, inappropriate use of acidifiers can cause those wretched urinary tract stones again.
+In this case—when urine is too acidic—the crystals will consist of calcium oxalate rather than struvite.

-When the urine pH is found to be in the healthy range, you can provide additional support for urinary tract health by encouraging your cat to drink plenty of water.
+Even if the urine pH is in the healthy range, you can provide additional support for urinary tract health by encouraging your cat to drink plenty of water.
 One way to accomplish this is to provide two sources of water: plain water, and water flavored with vegan bouillon cubes.
-Many cats will drink extra water if it is provided by a flowing water fountain—these fountains can be purchased at many pet stores.
+Many cats will drink extra water if it is provided by a flowing water fountain.
 Serving wet rather than dry food can also boost your cat’s water intake, although this may diminish your cat’s dental health.

 Even if your cat’s urine tests indicate no cause for concern, urinary tract problems can still occur.
 Everyone who has a cat should therefore keep an eye on litter box behavior.
-If a cat shows signs of straining during urination and is lingering around the litter box, it could be a sign that the urinary tract has become blocked.
-Bring your cat to the vet right away if you see abnormal behavior around the litter box.
+Watch for your cat shows signs of straining during urination or lingering around the litter box.
+Such behavior could be a sign that the urinary tract has become blocked.
+Bring your cat to the vet right away if you see this sort of abnormal behavior.
 The more time that passes, the more damage occurs, and the greater expense and complications.
 Being vigilant for meowing, straining, lingering, and frantic behavior at the litter box can prevent disaster.

 Should You or Shouldn’t You?